 The North Vietnamese treated all enemies the same.
-It did not matter to them that it was a sniper or an airman, they would be treated in the same brutal way.
+It did not matter to them that it was a sniper or an airman; they would be treated in the same brutal way.
 As for North Vietnamese snipers, I think they were dispatched impassionately as they had no intel that would be useful.
-Not necessarily an execution but more likely during the heat of a firefight as described in most dispatches.
+Not necessarily an execution, but more likely during the heat of a firefight as described in most dispatches.

 Role of the sniper in modern warfare

-Chris Kyle US Navy Seal was one such sniper during the Iraq war.
+Chris Kyle, US Navy Seal, was one such sniper during the Iraq war.
 His role as the sniper in modern warfare was portrayed in the Hollywood-blockbuster American Sniper.
-Had he been captured then his fate would have been broadcast for the world to see.
+Had he been captured, then Chris Kyle would have broadcasted his fate for the world to see.
 Not because he was a sniper, but because he stopped Marines from being killed by taking out threats from huge distances and removed the carnage that was the Iraqi’s desire.
 He had a price on his head.